Computer Science and Mathematics Alumni

 Joshua Matheus - Class of 1999

-BS/IT is Vice President of Application Performance Engineering at Goldman, Sachs & Co.
+Vice President and Technology Fellow at Goldman, Sachs & Co.

 Robert Hoey - Class of 1998